14.03.2023: International Conference on GMO Analysis and New Genomic Techniques

 In this context, we are pleased to announce the organisation of the ‘International Conference on GMO Analysis and New Genomic Techniques’ in March 2023.

-The presentations can be found further down on this website.
+The presentations and livestream recordings can be found further down on this website.

 The conference will promote broad technical and scientific exchange between scientists worldwide on the status and challenges for traceability, detection and identification of GMOs, with an emphasis on the fast evolving DNA-based detection methods.